Shipshewana brings simple living, Amish hospitality, amazing shopping, and fun activities to Northern Indiana.

-Famous for their cinammon caramel donuts (yeast raised donuts covered in a homemade caramel icing and powdered with cinnamon), Rise ‘N Roll Bakery & Deli in Middlebury is a must stop for everyone in Indiana’s Amish Country.
+Famous for their cinnamon caramel donuts (yeast-raised donuts covered in a homemade caramel icing and powdered with cinnamon), Rise ‘N Roll Bakery & Deli in Middlebury is a must stop for everyone in Indiana’s Amish Country.
 They have some of the highest quality handmade baked goods around.

 Browse through the store and you’ll find cinnamon rolls, pecan sticky buns, breads, pies, cookies, and more.
 Plus, the deli offers breakfast and lunch to eat in or take out.
 Rise ‘N Roll also has a selection of gluten-free products.

 8. Menno-Hof Amish/Mennonite Inforamtion Center

 Menno-Hof is a non-profit information center in Shipshewana that teaches visitors about the faith and life of Amish and Mennonites.

 Menno-Hof’s multi-image presentations, historical environments, and colorful displays take visitors on a fascinating journey inside the unique world of the Amish and Mennonites.
 Visitors see where the Anabaptists had their beginning in a Swiss courtyard and how they were persecuted for their faith in the dungeon.
 They then travel with the Anabaptists down the cobblestone streets of Holland and board a 17th-century sailing boat on a journey to America and freedom.

 9. Amish Country Guided Tours

 There’s no better way to get up close and personal with the Amish than to go on a group guided tour.
 Some of the activities on a tour include visits to working farms, shops, and homes.